RachidaSK/states-rebuilder-examples/006-countdown_timer/README.md

 }
 ```

-First of all, we get the registered reactive singleton of the `TimerModel` using `Injector.getAsReactive` model with the context defined.
+First of all, we get the registered reactive singleton of the `TimerModel` using `Injector.getAsReactive` method with the context defined.
 The widget of the defined context is subscribed to the `TimerModel` [NOTE1].

 The next step is to inject the stream using `Inject.stream` [NOTE4] and set its initial value to be equal to `initialTime` of the `TimerModel`.

 Noticed that we set the key parameter of the `Injector` widget used to inject the stream to be `UniqueKey()` [NOTE3].
 This is a concept related to Flutter.

-`Injector` is a statefulWidget, this means that when it is first created its state life starts by calling its `initState` method then the `build` method which is called each time the `State.setState` method is called or if any of its parent rebuilds.
+`Injector` is a statefulWidget, this means that when it is first created its state life starts by calling its `initState` method, then the `build` method which is called each time the `State.setState` method is called or if any of its parent rebuilds.
 When `Injector` is removed from the widget tree, the `dispose` method is invoked.
 (There are some other intermediate life cycle methods not related to our case.
 For more information see this [article](https://flutterbyexample.com/stateful-widget-lifecycle/).

-By setting the key parameter of the `Injector` to `UniqueKey()`, The `Injector` state will be dispose and created again if any of its parent widget rebuilds.
-This is useful for us, because states_rebuilder creates the injected stream in the `ìntState` and close and dispose of it in the `dispose` method.
+By setting the key parameter of the `Injector` to `UniqueKey()`, The `Injector` state will be disposed and created again if any of its parent widget rebuilds.
+This is useful for us because states_rebuilder creates the injected stream in the `ìntState` and close and dispose of it in the `dispose` method.

-In our case, when the registered reactive singleton of the `TimerModel` triggers a notification without tag filter. the build method of `TimerView` will be called.
-At this stage, because we define the key to be unique, the injected stream is stopped and dispose, and a new stream is created and start emitting new set of values.
+In our case, when the registered reactive singleton of the `TimerModel` triggers a notification without tags filter. the build method of `TimerView` will be called.
+At this stage, because we define the key to be unique, the injected stream is stopped and dispose, and a new stream is created and starts emitting a new set of values.
 (This is what will be used in the repay button).

-Now that we has injected the stream using `Inject.stream`, we get the registered reactive singleton of the stream using `Injector.getAsReactive` method [NOTE5].
+Now that we have injected the stream using `Inject.stream`, we get the registered reactive singleton of the stream using `Injector.getAsReactive` method [NOTE5].
 You use the type `int` to get the registered stream because it is injected with this type [NOTE4].

 We have the option to inject the stream using a custom name, something like this :